dotchain/dot/README.md

 a stream.

-What makes the streams interesting is that two different modifications from the same state cause both **Latest** of both to be the same with the effect of both *merged*.
+What makes the streams interesting is that two different modifications from the same state cause the **Latest** of both to be the same with the effect of both *merged*.
 (This is done using the magic of operational transformations)